david-cortes/R-openblas-in-windows/README.md

 ### Instructions in detail

+* Close any R/RStudio session currently running, if there is any.

 * Download the [Numpy wheel for Windows](https://pypi.org/project/numpy/#files) from PyPI.
 There are many of them so it needs to be the correct variant: should say `win` (as this is for windows), and should match to the computer architecture (`amd64` for 64-bit windows versions, `win32` for 32-bit version).
 Example: `numpy-1.20.2-cp37-cp37m-win_amd64.whl`.
 Alternatively, and **for better performance**, find some other OpenBLAS library built with OpenMP support, such as the ones from [conda-forge](https://anaconda.org/conda-forge/openblas/files) (also need to extract the underlying .dll/.lib files).
 ![image](numpy_version.png "numpy_version")